FAQ MA Service Experience Design and Innovation

 By exploring design at a strategic level, MA Service Experience Design and Innovation offers the opportunity to work collaboratively with experts from different fields.
 You will learn service design research methods and processes, offering opportunities for user-centred and co-designed innovation of services (digital and non-digital).

 MA User Experience Design focuses on the research, design and development of digital systems, and the social, political, personal and spatial contexts that surround them.

-How the two courses are different (and similar)
+How the three courses are different (and similar)

 The MA SEDI has a strategic approach to designing services – briefs are quite wide and can be approached in a lot of different ways, so the design outcomes might fall within the area of UX and digital services, but are more likely to encompass a wider strategy affecting also for example physical spaces or management structures or other designed touchpoint.
 We look at the whole user experiences with a service.
 We also teach a critical view of project management and start-up entrepreneurship, as well as global future trends.